 A Take-Home Message

-A wabi sabi mindset could be a useful antidote to those haunted by the specter of perfectionism.
+A wabi sabi mindset could be a useful antidote to those haunted by the specter of perfectionism and needing to overcome perfectionism.

 Western ideals of youthful symmetrical beauty, fast-paced ambition, and material success lead many to judge themselves harshly, which has a negative impact on mental health.